 We’ve put together a list of the best cross-country mover questions to ask potential long-distance moving companies.
 Keep reading to find out what you should ask to protect yourself against unsafe moving practices, unexpected charges, or companies without the experience and expertise to handle your belongings.

 When you ask the right questions before you sign the dotted line or put down a deposit, you can help keep your belongings and your family safe during the move.
-While you can find most of the answers to these questions on moving company websites and online reviews, the best way to get the information you need is with a quick phone call.
+While you can find most answers to these questions on moving company websites and online reviews, the best way to get the information you need is with a quick phone call.

 Do they have experience with my specific type of move?